drjoschua/nr-litteratur/USA-ASS.md

 The results suggest that the number of usability issues found including type and severity is comparable, at the same time as the qualitative experience may differ.
 [__Boren and Ramey (2000)__](#boren-and-ramey-2000-thinking-aloud-reconciling-theory-and-practice) introduce the concept of speech genre as theoretical basis for a thinking aloud protocol.
 They present a new framework for usability testing in which the evaluator: (1) sets the stage for a productive interaction, (2) elicits a verbal report that is undirected, undisturbed, and as constant as possible while still accounting for the social nature of speech, provides guidance on (3) interventions often required by problems and disturbances arising in usability testing, and (4) proactive interventions to retrieve more information from the participant.

+## Arrue Recondo et al. (2019) Inclusive Web Empirical Studies in Remote and In-Situ Settings: A User Evaluation of the RemoTest Platform:

+## Schnepp & Shiver (2011) Improving deaf accessibility in remote usability testing

+## Castillo et al. (1998) Remote usability evaluation: can users report their own critical incidents?

+## Mankoff et al. (2005) Is your web page accessible?: a comparative study of methods for assessing web page accessibility for the blind

 ## Power & Petrie (2019) Working With Participants